CDCgov/ww-inference-model/README.md

 ## Project Admins
 - Kaitlyn Johnson (kaitejohnson)
 - Dylan Morris (dylanhmorris)
+- George Vega Yon (gvegayon)
 - Sam Abbott (seabbs)
 - Damon Bayer (damonbayer)

 # Installing and running code

 ## Install R
-To run our code, you will need a working installation of [R](https://www.r-project.org/) (version `4.3.0` or later).
+To run our code, you will need a working installation of [R](https://www.r-project.org/) (version `4.1.0` or later).
 You can find instructions for installing R on the official [R project website](https://www.r-project.org/).

 ## Install `cmdstanr` and `CmdStan`
 We do inference from our models using [`CmdStan`](https://mc-stan.org/users/interfaces/cmdstan) (version `2.35.0` or later) via its R interface [`cmdstanr`](https://mc-stan.org/cmdstanr/) (version `0.8.0` or later).